Guest editor guide

 Elsevier uses an online submission and review system.
 The submission and peer review of special issue papers must be managed using this system.
+Details of the system and any special arrangements for your journal can be verified by consulting the guide for authors, available from the journal's homepage.

 The peer-review process